kindista/kindista/src/to-do.md

-[ ] make invite people sidebar only for groups and people [ ] lower activity-rank of self posts
 [ ] signup page clears info when you select "group"
 [ ] ask shaylor about top color borders for activity items [ ] automatically create monthly metrics chart